Internet Blackout As Congo Votes, With Sassou Nguesso Set To Win - UrduPoint

 Sassou Nguesso, a former paratrooper, first rose to power in 1979 and has since accumulated 36 years in office, making him one of the world's longest-serving leaders.

-He is hoping for a first-round victory to secure a fourth term running the central African oil exporter.
+But when asked about security when election results are announced, a moment that triggered a wave of violence at the last vote in 2016, he responded: "I'm not God".

+Sassou Nguesso's opponent Kolelas left aboard a medical plane for to Paris for treatment, his campaign said.

-Meanwhile challenger Kolelas posted a video message from his sickbed, declaring he was "battling against death" after taking off a respiratory mask.
+Kolelas, 60, had posted a video message Saturday from his sickbed, declaring he was "battling against death" after taking off a respiratory mask.

 "Rise up as one person...
 I'm fighting on my deathbed, you too fight for your change," he urged supporters, saying the election was "about the future of your children" before replacing his mask.

-About 50 organisations, including Internet Without Borders, had last week appealed to the president to "keep the internet open, accessible and safe during the whole of the 2021 presidential election period".

-Unlike in the previous election in 2016, telephone communications were still available on Sunday.

-The largest opposition group, the Pan-African Union for Social Democracy or UPADS, is boycotting the poll.
+The largest opposition group, the Pan-African Union for Social Democracy or UPADS, is boycotting the poll in which some 2.5 million people are eligible to vote.

 UPADS -- the group of former president Pascal Lissouba, who died in France last August -- is the only opposition party to have a parliamentary group in the current national assembly.

-Flanked by its giant neighbour the Democratic Republic of Congo and Gabon, the former French colony has oil reserves and most of its budget comes from petroleum revenue.
+"Overall, the Congolese shunned the ballot box," said rights activist Brice Makosso.
+"The polling stations were empty."
+Flanked by its giant neighbour the Democratic Republic of Congo as well as Gabon, the former French colony has abundant oil reserves and most of its budget comes from petroleum revenue.

-But its economy is in a slump, hurt by a collapse in world crude oil prices, long-standing debt, and the pandemic, as well as being saddled with a reputation for corruption.
+But its economy is in a slump, hurt by a collapse in world crude prices, long-standing debt, and the pandemic, as well as a reputation for corruption.

-On the campaign trail, Sassou Nguesso has focused on agricultural development and portrayed himself as a defender of Congo's youth -- the average age of the population of five million is just 19, according to UN figures.
+Sassou Nguesso campaigned on agricultural development and portrayed himself as a defender of Congo's youth -- the average age of the population of five million is just 19, according to UN figures.

 After first coming to power in 1979, Sassou Nguesso was forced to introduce multi-party elections in 1991 and was defeated at the ballot box a year later.